 • Fresh dates

 4. In some circumstances, fasting may be appropriate after overindulging.
 Again, this gives your body and your Agni a break from the extra work it did digesting the holiday feast.
 But this will not be suitable for everyone, especially anyone who is:

 Fasting is also not suitable when you are working or have to travel.
 If you do choose to fast for a day, ensure you have no major obligations, stay home and relax.
 Never let yourself feel faint or light headed.
 Sip lots of hot water throughout the day and add a little honey if you feel hungry.
 If you feel the need to eat, enjoy a small bowl of very well cooked basmati rice with a little rock salt.

 5. Yoga is a wonderful way to get our body naturally cleansing itself after a holiday.
 While you can always practice yourself at home every day, ask your teacher to show you some twists.
 These asanas are particularly good for simulating digestion and samana vayu, a subdosha of Vata which governs the movement and digestion of food in the stomach.
 We want to clean and strengthen the body at the same time, leaving you feeling more energetic and ready to get back to reality!

 You can take these practices with you throughout the year, whenever an event or occasion means you eat a little more than usual.
-We hope you all enjoyed a wonderful Holiday Season!
+If you want more some personalized support, set up a complimentary consultation today!

 The Holistic Highway Team.